andrasq/node-prom-pushgateway/README.md

 ### GET /healthcheck

 Returns 200 OK status code and "OK" body, just to confirm that the service is up.
+As a convenience, `GET /` is an alias for /healthcheck.

 ### POST /push